Melissodes bimatris

 Fig. 16.
 A graph showing unique events of current-day known floral data of M. (Eumelissodes) bimatris from 5 datasets.
 Each floral taxon is filtered to only include records with unique latitudes, longitudes or dates in an attempt to prevent single-site sampling bias.
 Data derived from (Carril et al., 2023; Bentley & Osborn, 2026; Illinois Natural History Survey, 2026; Kenneth S. Norris Center for Natural History, 2026; MT James Entomological Collection, Washington State University, 2026).
 Data licensed under CC BY-NC 4.0 and CC BY 4.0.

 From what is apparent in the graphs above, M. bimatris seems to be an Asteraceae oligolege with a distinct preference of the genera Ericameria and Chrysothamnus (Figs. 15 & 16).
 The latter of these taxa was originally presumed to be the sole genus on which M. bimatris specialized (Laberge, 1961), but these newer data seem to suggest otherwise.
 However, Ericameria and Chrysothamnus are both incredibly closely related, the former now containing many taxa that were originally believed to be Chrysothamnus (Nesom & Baird, 1993) at the time of Laberge’s (1961) publication.
-The combination of these floral taxa account for approximately 70.43% of all records, and of the total families on which M. bimatris was collected, Asteraceae accounts for approximately 95.35%; the remaining six families only having 1-2 records per family.
+The combination of these floral taxa account for approximately 70.43% of all records, and of the total families on which M. bimatris was collected, Asteraceae accounts for approximately 95.35%; the remaining six families only having 1-2 records each.

 Taxonomy and Phylogeny